cyrkowcy/backend/API-DRAFT.md

 Only admin can use `all=true`.
 If true return every ticket regardless of current user.

-`POST /ticket` - create new support ticket
+`POST /ticket` - create new support ticket as current user

-Role: any
+Role: any (extra conditions apply)

 Request:
 ```json